K1yoshiSho/ptolemay_test/README.md

 # Ptolemay Test Application
-Test app for Ptolemay interview
+Test app for Ptolemay interview.
+I used BLoC for state management and Open Weather API for get information about weather fur current geolocation.

 ---